Alice Notley

 76db2da0538e66d2b419821e4885a4f4d513a634

-Alice Notley has become one of America’s greatest living poets.
-She has long written in narrative and epic and genre-bending modes to discover new ways to explore the nature of the self and the social and cultural importance of disobedience.
-The artist Rudy Burckhardt once wrote that Notley may be “our present-day Homer.”
+Alice Notley was one of America’s greatest poets.
+She wrote across narrative and epic and genre-bending modes to discover new ways to explore the nature of the self and the social and cultural importance of disobedience.
+The artist Rudy Burckhardt once wrote that Notley was “our present-day Homer.”

-Notley’s next book, Mysteries of Small House (1998), is an experiment with the autobiographical mode, in which Notley “was firstly trying to realize the first person singular as fully and nakedly as possible.”
-Her subsequent book, Disobedience (2001), heads in the opposite direction, showing disobedience to the notions of truth and reality, featuring comic confrontations with reoccurring characters like Robert Mitch-ham, a man that closely resembles the actor Robert Mitchum.
-Recent books continue to be at least somewhat character centered.
-Culture of One sees Notley returning to the desert of her childhood to tell the story of one of its residents.
+Notley’s next book, Mysteries of Small House (1998), was an experiment with the autobiographical mode, in which Notley “was firstly trying to realize the first person singular as fully and nakedly as possible.”
+Her subsequent book, Disobedience (2001), headed in the opposite direction, showing disobedience to the notions of truth and reality, featuring comic confrontations with reoccurring characters like Robert Mitch-ham, a man that closely resembles the actor Robert Mitchum.
+Later books continued to be at least somewhat character centered.
+Culture of One saw Notley return to the desert of her childhood to tell the story of one of its residents.
 This “novel in poems,” as its jacket copy describes it, covers the life of Marie, a woman who lives in a shack in the town dump.

-Alice Notley continues to live in Paris and makes frequent trips to the U.S. to give readings and lectures.
-Among her two newest volumes are Eurynome’s Sandals (Presses Universitaires de Rouen, 2019) and For the Ride (Penguin Books, 2020).
+In her later years, Alice Notley lived primarily in Paris and made frequent trips to the U.S. to give readings and lectures.
 In 2015, she was awarded the Ruth Lilly Poetry Prize.